Syncrofosatron/Syncrofosatron/README.md

 - 👋 Hi, I’m @Syncrofosatron
-- 👀 I’m interested in video games and music or art in general.
+- 👀 I’m interested in video games, music and art.
-- 🌱 I’m currently learning a lot of things that I can't even remember anymore...
+- 🌱 I’m currently learning Unreal Engine, 3D modeling, music composition and some new/old stuff.
 - 💞️ I’m looking to collaborate on ...
 Seems like I am out of ideas, so a little help I guess?
-- 📫 How to reach me: Gmail - nmcnemis@gmail.com
+- 📫 How to reach me: nmcnemis@gmail.com

 <!---
 Syncrofosatron/Syncrofosatron is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.